 Furthermore, if you are moving with an older dog, then you should reduce the risk and ensure that they are secure.
 This obviously stands for younger dogs too, but older dogs might not feel as comfortable.

 If it is a hot day when moving, ensure there is enough ventilation in your car to keep your dog cool.
-Our advice is to also ensure your dog is wearing their collar and tag should they decide to go on a little wander.
+Our advice is to also ensure your dog is wearing their collar and tag should it decide to go on a little wander.
 Finally, you should think about feeding your dog as far in advance as possible, this will help to reduce the risk of them becoming sick during the journey.

 What to do With Your Dog During the Move